 - 1.9 The NIEPS's investment strategy affects its investment returns (and therefore its current and future funding levels) and the choice of actuarial assumptions for funding valuations.
-A number of factors affect schemes' investment strategies. - 1.10 Around 46% of the NIEPS's assets by market value were invested in return-seeking assets (such as equities) in March 2015.
-This is broadly in line with that suggested by data on average UK pension schemes' strategic investment strategies, although such a simplified comparison ignores many factors. - 1.11 The NIEPS' investment strategy now incorporates a de-risking objective with the aim of moving towards a broadly matched position over the long-term.
+A number of factors affect schemes' investment strategies. - 1.10 Around 35% of the NIEPS's assets by market value were invested in return-seeking assets (such as equities) in July 2023.
+This is broadly in line with that suggested by data on similar UK pension schemes' strategic investment strategies, although such a simplified comparison ignores many factors. - 1.11 The NIEPS' investment strategy now incorporates a de-risking objective with the aim of moving towards a broadly matched position over the long-term.
 The current approach uses a liability-driven investment (LDI) strategy.
-This type of approach is now common among many UK private sector defined benefit pension schemes.
+This approach is typical of recent developments seen more generally for UK private sector defined benefit pension schemes.
+The Pensions Regulator has encouraged closed schemes to decide on their long-term objectives (and plans to de-risk) in recent years and has consulted on a new regulatory funding framework (which is expected to be introduced in 2024).